dickydamaraa/Testnet/Alliance-Tera/README.md

 # DISCLAIMER
 PLEASE, READ IT CAREFULLY, YOU NEED TO CHANGE IT WITH MANUAL.
 DONT JUST COPY & PASTE.
 READ IT CAREFULLY AND EXECUTE WITH FULL MIND & LOGIC.

+CHOOSE FOLDER CHAIN TO RUN VALIDATOR.
+PICK ONE OR IF YOU WANT TO RUN ALL CHAIN, UP TO YOU.

 # Alliance node setup testnet
 Official documentation:
 - Faucet : https://game-of-alliance.terra.money/faucet